wp-plugins/curated-search/readme.txt

 5. Search results for terms marked as Synonyms of the Special Search are the same as the primary search term.

 == Changelog ==

+= 1.2 =
+* NEW: Import and export special searches for backup or use on other sites.
+* FIX: Plugin used a function called CS() which caused errors with some other plugins, notably Theme.co's Cornerstone and X theme.
+The function has been renamed to remedy these issues.
+* FIX: Contextual content code was accidentally removed from the settings page in 1.1 and has been restored.

+= 1.1 =
+* Added "Destination URL" column to the Special Searches list
+* Revised Settings screen and added a "Support" tab with overview video and support links
+* Minor graphical tweaks to "Pinned Results" field

 = 1.0 =
 * Initial release